makersacademy/chitter-challenge/README.md

 I want to log out of Chitter
 ```

-ADVANCED
-``
-As a Maker
-So that I can stay constantly tapped in to the shouty box of Chitter
-I want to receive an email if I am tagged in a Peep
-``

 ## Plan
 See my plan for more information.

 ## Project Status
-As of December 10th 2019, the first six user stories have been implemented.
+As of December 10th 2019, all of the user stories have been implemented.

-In order to implement User Story 5 and 6, I will implement an authentication feature to allow users to sign in and sign out.
-There will be one path if the user gives the correct login details and one if they give any of the wrong login details.
-I would create a 'sessions' path for these new features.